Understanding the jargon around credit cards can help you make the most of your account, so here's a handy glossary of the most commonly used terms.

-Skimming is a type of credit card fraud.
-It occurs where criminals place a device to ‘skim’ your credit card details on an ATM or payment machine at a retail premises to make a copy they can use.
+Skimming is a type of credit card fraud where a device that makes a copy of your credit card is placed on an ATM or card payment machine.

-Your monthly credit card bill that shows what you've spent, what you owe, the minimum you must pay and the latest date you can pay it by.
-As it only shows transactions made up until the date the statement was printed, it won’t show any transactions you’ve made after this.
+Your monthly credit card bill that shows what you've spent, what you owe, the minimum you must pay, and the latest date you can pay it by.
+It only shows transactions made up until the date the statement was printed.

-The date your credit card issuer compiles, totals and produces the statement of that month's transactions (if any) and outstanding debt.
-It’s not the date you actually receive the statement nor your payment due date.
+The date your credit card issuer compiles, totals and produces that month’s statement and outstanding debt.
+It’s not the date you actually receive the statement or your payment due date.

 A temporary authorisation is a transaction that’s been approved but hasn’t yet been officially posted to your account.
-The value of the transaction’s been deducted from your available credit limit and is included within your current balance.
-Normally, a temporary authorisation converts into a posted transaction but may expire if the merchant doesn’t complete the transaction.
+The value of the transaction will have been taken off your available credit limit and is included within your current balance.
+Normally, a temporary authorisation converts into a posted transaction, but might expire if the merchant doesn’t complete the transaction.
 If this happens, the transaction will be removed from your balance and available credit limit.